How to Create a Star Method Resume (Examples + Template)

 Look at your action and ask: What happened?
 What results did I achieve?

-Wherever you can, quantify your results with real numbers for extra impact.
+Much like you would in an XYZ resume, use real numbers for extra impact as often as possible.
 But that doesn’t mean every single STAR bullet point needs to include a hard digit.
 From forging strong relationships to streamlining processes, there are plenty of results you can include that aren’t strictly metric-driven.

 Results example